FGiannini95/BestSeller/README.md

 4. Start the application:
    - npm run dev
 ## Videos
-- You can see my explication of the project in the following link:
+- You can see my explanation of the project in the following link: